Fabric Connect

 Fabric Connect, in computer networking usage, is the name used by Extreme Networks to market an extended implementation of the IEEE 802.1aq and IEEE 802.1ah-2008 standards.

 The Fabric Connect technology was originally developed by the Enterprise Solutions R&D department within Nortel Networks.
 In 2009, Avaya, Inc acquired Nortel Networks Enterprise Business Solutions; this transaction included the Fabric Connect intellectual property together with all of the Ethernet Switching platforms that supported it.
 Subsequently, the Fabric Connect technology became part of the Extreme Networks portfolio by virtue of their 2017 purchase of the Avaya Networking business and assets.
 It was during the Avaya era that this technology was promoted as the lead element of the Virtual Enterprise Network Architecture (VENA).

-For their part, Extreme Networks stated that acquiring the Avaya Networking assets and more specifically the "Award-Winning Fabric Technology...strengthens extreme's position as a leader across the education, healthcare and government markets".

 Technologies

 Fabric Connect

-Fabric Connect's aim is to provide network-wide, end-to-end, multi-layer virtualization.
+Fabric Connect's provides network-wide, end-to-end, multi-layer virtualization.
 A network virtualization capability, based on an enhanced implementation of the IEEE 802.1aq Shortest Path Bridging (SPB) standard, Fabric Connect offers the ability to create a simplified network that can dynamically virtualize elements to efficiently provision and utilize resources, thus reducing the strain on the network and personnel.
 Extreme Networks base the Fabric Connect technology on the SPB standard, including support for RFC 6329, and have integrated IP Routing and IP Multicast support; this unified technology allows for the replacement of multiple conventional protocols such as Spanning Tree, RIP and/or OSPF, ECMP, and PIM.